jmahler/CSCI-21-Programs-Algorithms-2/README.md

 The armies program simulates a battle between two armies by using random numbers.
-It takes a single argument specifying the number of battles.
+It takes a single argument specifying the number of soldiers in each army.

 	shell$ ./armies 10
-	range: 40
 	10 battles have been fought
 	Army 1 had 5 wins
 	Army 2 had 5 wins